jakobzhao/geog595/04_data/pe.md

 ## 1. Environment setup

 To setup the working environment, you will need to install QGIS 3.+.
 We assume you have already install Anocanda and PyCharm.
 QGIS is an integrated GISystem, which has been considered as the open source alternatives to ArcGIS.
 To install QGIS, make sure its version is greater than 3.0.
 Please download it from [https://qgis.org/en/site/forusers/download.html](https://qgis.org/en/site/forusers/download.html).
-In this pratical exercise, we mainly use its `DB Manager` function for spatial data operations.
+In this practical exercise, we mainly use its `DB Manager` function for spatial data operations.

 ![](img/dbmanager.png)